 But in order to understand how to keep your grass and flowers in pristine condition, it’s important to know what types of bugs may be moving into your yard without your permission:

 Chinch bugs are the most well-known pests to take up residence in St. Augustine grass, causing severe damage to large swaths of your lawn.
 Adult chinch bugs are black with small white patches on their backs, growing to be about 1/5-inch long.
 Chinch bug nymphs are reddish-brown with a white band around the middle of their backs.
 These nymphs will eventually turn black as they mature into adulthood.
 These bugs withdraw sap from St. Augustine grass with their sharp mouths, turning your lawn from green to yellowish-brown in patches.

-With four different species found in Florida and Georgia, mole crickets can cause severe damage to your lawn during the end of summer into late fall.
+With four different species found in Florida, mole crickets can cause severe damage to your lawn during the end of summer into late fall.
 Mole crickets are a shade of light-brown and range anywhere from 1 inch to 1 1/2 inch.
 These crickets target all types of grass but are most prevalent in Bahia and Bermuda grass – tunneling through your soil just near the surface while cutting roots and ripping out blades of grass.

 Growing to a length of nearly 3/4-inch long, sod webworms are a type of moth caterpillar that can destroy your lawn during spring and fall.
 Ranging from yellowish-brown to pinkish-white with a light- to dark-brown or black head, webworms rest in shrubbery during the day and chew on blades of grass during the early evening – causing immense damage to your lawn as large, brown patches can appear rapidly.